NoshinJU/Online-Bus-Ticket-Reservation-System/README.md

 Users will be greatly benefited through this project.

-This Project is now under developing .
+This Project is now under developing.